-Biosafety Level 1 (BSL-1) is suitable for work involving agents of known or of minimal potential hazard to laboratory personnel and the environment.
-The laboratory may not separated from the general traffic patterns in the building.
-Work is generally conducted on open bench tops.
-Special containment equipment is not required or generally used.
-Laboratory personnel have specific training in the procedures conducted in the laboratory and are supervised by a scientist with general training in microbiology or a related science.
+Biosafety Level 1 (BSL-1) is suitable for work involving well-characterized agents not known to consistently cause disease in immunocompetent adult humans and that present minimal potential hazard to laboratory personnel and the environment.
+BSL-1 laboratories are not necessarily separated from the general traffic patterns in the building.
+Work is typically conducted on open benchtops using standard microbiological practices.
+Special containment equipment or facility design is not generally required but may be used as determined by appropriate risk assessment.
+Laboratory personnel receive specific training in the procedures conducted in the laboratory and are supervised by a scientist with training in microbiology or a related science.
 Non-student minors may be allowed to work in BSL-1 laboratories, but only after prior approval from EHS: more information can be found on the EHS website.